Green Tripe: The Superfood for Pets

 Now, this sounds more “natural” and there are loads of single-ingredient options.
 However, it is shelf stable – meaning heat and processing – meaning valuable enzymes and nutrients have been removed.
 Again, if I am going to go to the trouble of finding green tripe for my dogs, I want to feed the best option; freeze dried?
 No thanks.

 No additives, preservatives, or heat exposure.
-This version of green tripe is then shipped to co-ops, butchers or plants like Darwin’s where it is ground, packaged, and sent directly to the customer – fresh; retaining all the benefits to promote gut health.
+This version of green tripe is then shipped to co-ops, butchers or plants where it is ground, packaged, and sent directly to the customer – fresh; retaining all the benefits to promote gut health.
 Raw green tripe is definitely the superior choice.

 Why is fresh, raw green tripe so hard to find?